jbosstools/jbosstools-devdoc/building/faq.md

 * `-Pmaximum` : selects the default maximum target platform version instead of the default minimum one.
 Useful when running tests to verify that your code works against a newer target platform (eg., Eclipse 4.2.2 instead of 4.2.0)
 * `-DTARGET_PLATFORM_VERSION` : allows you to pick a specific target platform version from those available in Nexus.

-See also 'How to I skip running tests?
+See also '<a href="#how-to-i-skip-running--tests-how-do-i-make-tests-not-fail-or-only-fail-after-all-tests-run">How to I skip running tests?
 How do I make tests not fail?
-Or only fail after ALL tests run?' above for test-related properties.
+Or only fail after ALL tests run?</a>' above for test-related properties.

 ## How do I see what's happening on a remote slave running Xvfb?